HiufaiLau/planet-green-frontend/e-commerce-frontend-master/e-commerce-frontend/README.md

 3. signin user:

    - As 'admin' role, could choose product in dropdown to create and update a product

      - a product detail or images of a product could be uploaded and deleted seperately
      - thorugh signin as admin > click product in dropdown > click edit in a product.

    - As 'user' role, could proceed the whole checkout process

 # Files in this porject

+1. setupProxy.js

+- to solve the CORS problem and handle the http request from different port
+- The CORS mechanism supports secure cross-origin requests and data transfers between browsers and servers.

-1. App.js
+2. App.js

 - defined all the routes to different screens

-2. store.js
+3. store.js

 - initialized cookie states
 - root reducer to combine all reducers

-3. reducers folder
+4. reducers folder

 - contains differents reducers to specify different states change

-4. actions folder
+5. actions folder

 - contains different actions to fetch data and make request.
 - Actions are payloads of information that send data from your application to your store.
 They are the only source of information for the store.

-5. constants folder
+6. constants folder

 - contains different action types
 - As actions must have a type property that indicates the type of action being performed.
 - Types should typically be defined as string constants.

-6. screens folder
+7. screens folder

 - like the view, display information at browser

-7. components folder
+8. components folder

 - contains all small components which would be imported to screens

-8. styles folder
+9. styles folder

 - contain all stlying for this apps